 Apparently now the menu has a Maiden reference that further notices the escalation: Mild, Medium, Hot, Die with your Boots On, and Heaven Can't Wait.

 The search for the world's hottest pepper.
 As of early February 2011, the hottest pepper — the Infinity Pepper — clocked in at 1,067,286 scoville.
-Two weeks later, February 25th 2011, it was displaced by the Naga Viper pepper, which registered 1,382,118 SHU,
+Two weeks later, February 25th 2011, it was displaced by the Naga Viper pepper, which registered 1,382,118 SHU.
+And in the two following years peppers surpassing the 2 million SHU mark were found in Trinidad and Tobago and South Carolina.

 The cold war nuclear arms race.
 How powerful can the nukes get?
-The Czar Bomba was around 5,000 times as powerful as the bomb dropped on Hiroshima!
+The Tsar Bomba was around 5,000 times as powerful as the bomb dropped on Hiroshima!

 Or how MANY?
 For instance, let's take the Ohio class SSBN.
 Working small and going large, warheads.
 Each one ten times as powerful as the combined nuclear power dropped on Japan in WWII.
 Each Trident D-5 carried eight of those (although international negotiations got that reduced to five...that's 'arms reduction' in politician-speak).
 An Ohio class could carry up to twenty-four Tridents.
 We had over fifteen Ohio class boats on the register.
 Warheads, missiles, boats, bombs, how many cities could we fry? (and that's just ONE class of subs-there were preceding classes with the smaller Polaris missile, and many, MANY land based ICBM silos and plane-launched weapons)